 - 1. Obtain OASIS3-MCT source code (see chapter 1.2). - 2.
 Get familiar with OASIS3-MCT by going through the tutorial steps.
-The tutorial sources are given in directory examples/tutorial and all explanations are provided in the document tutorial.pdf therein.
-The tutorial also helps one to practice with the Graphical User Interface. - 3.
+The tutorial sources are given in directory examples/tutorial and all explanations are provided in the document tutorial.pdf therein. - 3.
 Identify the coupling or I/O fields and adapt the codes to implement the coupling exchanges with the OASIS3-MCT coupling library based on MPI message passing.
 The OASIS3-MCT coupling library uses NetCDF and therefore can also be used to perform I/O actions from/to disk files.
 For more detail on how to use the OASIS3-MCT API in the codes, see chapter 2. - 4.
-Define all coupling and I/O parameters and the transformations required to adapt each coupling field from the source model grid to the target model grid; on this basis, prepare OASIS3-MCT configuring file namcouple preferably using the Graphical User Interface (see chapter 3).
+Define all coupling and I/O parameters and the transformations required to adapt each coupling field from the source model grid to the target model grid; on this basis, prepare OASIS3-MCT configuring file namcouple.
 OASIS3-MCT supports different interpolation algorithms as described in chapter 4.
-Regridding files can be computed online using the SCRIP options, or offline and read in during the run using the MAPPING transformation.
+Remapping files can be computed online using the SCRIP options, or offline and read in during the run using the MAPPING transformation.

-We strongly recommend to tests off-line the quality of the chosen transformations and regriddings using the environment available in examples/test_interpolation and explanations provided in the document test_interpolation.pdf therein.
+We strongly recommend to tests off-line the quality of the chosen transformations and remappings using the environment available in examples/test_interpolation and explanations provided in the document test_interpolation.pdf therein.